Brand/Model: Yamaha FG800

 This is the Natural color option and the body has a gloss finish, however, the neck has a matte finish.

-We’ve compiled a list of stuff you may want and that you definitely need in our “Must-Have Accessories Guide.”
+We’ve compiled a list of stuff you may want and that you definitely need in our guide to the best guitar accessories.
 But, for starters, we’ll toss a short list of essentials right here!

 - Capo (optional)